 - Mutations, genomic rearrangements and amplifications/deletions in key genes involved in prostate cancer.

 - Microsatellite instable and hypermutated cancers.

 We are currently preparing to enable live profiling of circulating tumor DNA in metastatic prostate cancer in a clinical trial setting.
-The goal is to initiate the clinical trial (ProBio-II) before April 1st, 2018.
+The goal is to initiate the clinical trial (ProBio-II) during the fall 2018.

 The Cancer Genomics team is part of a larger research environment with 20-25 persons focused on different aspects of prostate cancer, which is lead by Henrik Grönberg.

 I am teaching whenever I get the chance.
 I am currently co-responsible for the course "Biobanking as a resource for biomedical research".